grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/01 API load testing.md

 ### User flow (scenarios) testing

 In the following example, you see four consecutive [HTTP requests](/using-k6/http-requests) to your API to log in, fetch user profile, update user profile and finally log out.
 Each request has unique characteristics, accepts some parameters and finally returns a [response](/javascript-api/k6-http/response), which is [check](/using-k6/checks)ed against a set of rules.
 We also pause after each request and response, for the API to be able to keep up and not be flooded.
-There are also a set of options at the top, that defines load test [options](/using-k6/options) in your script.
+In the beginning of the script, we've also added a set of [options](/using-k6/options) used to control your script.

-The `iterations` is a number that specifies how many iterations (executions) of the script per VU should happen, which is divided by the number of virtual users.
-The `vus` is a number specifying the number of concurrent sessions (virtual users) to your API.
+`iterations` is a number that specifies how many iterations (executions) of the script per VU should happen, which is divided by the number of virtual users. `vus` is a number specifying the number of concurrent sessions (virtual users) to your API.
 So from `iterations` and `vus` you deduct that you'll likely run each VU around 10 iterations, depending on your API response time and network roundtrip.

 As you can see, this is a fairly normal, yet simple, user flow that tries to mimic the user behavior while using our mobile App or website.
 For the sake of simplicity, only four requests has been shown, but you can easily add additional requests to be able to have a more realistic user experience.
 This way you can test the flow of your users' navigation in your application or platform.
 This is the point that distinguishes k6 from most of the currently available load testing tools, in that it can be used to test realistic user flows, instead of just relying on hammering a set of endpoints.<!-- The [open source load testing tool review 2020](https://blog.loadimpact.com/comparing-best-open-source-load-testing-tools) blog post goes into details of all the open source load testing tools available today, and tries to dig deep into their pros and cons, performance and developer experience.
 This is particularly important, because it gives you a more holistic view of the user experience and your system's performance under load, while hammering gives you a more narrow view of your system. -->